PennLINC/fw-gear-audit/README.md

 # Example

-> Who in my gear_testing project has a rest-bold scan?
+> Who in my gear_testing project has a T1 scan?
 Do they all have fMRIPrep run on them?

 1. Query
 ```